tesslinden/budgetbuddy/README.md

 ## To Do

+* Add --config argument to enter configuration setting mode; encode config as json instead of py
 * Write unit tests
 * Change the importing process so that old raw transactions files are ignored
 * Debug bar plot label positioning (note to self: I heard the adjustText library can do this automatically -- should look into it)